digime/digime-sdk-nodejs/guides/push.md

-Before we can be push data to the user, we should already have a user access token for this user.
+Before pushing data you must already have a user access token for that user.

-If not, you'll need to [authorize them](./authorize.html) first.
-Make sure the user access token is for a [write contract](../fundamentals/contracts.html).
+If you do not have one, you will need to [authorize them](./authorize.html) first.
+Ensure that the user access token is associated with a [write contract](../fundamentals/contracts.html).

-Once you have authorized a write contract, you should have the `userAccessToken` for this user.
+Once you have authorized a write contract, you should have the `userAccessToken` for the user.

 ```typescript
 // ... initialize the SDK